dharmafly/tasket/docs/api.md

 NOTE: only objects that exist in the database can be starred, so in order to star a new object it must be saved first.
 In other words, it is not possible to star in a POST request.

+## Archiving ##

+Hubs can be archived and restored.
+By default only active (non-archived) hubs are returned and displayed.

+When a hub has been archived, it will have an `archived` property, containing an object.
+This archived property on a hub contains the server timestamp of when the hub was archived, and the id of the user who archived it:

+    "archived": { timestamp: 1312278392, archivedBy: "6" }

+If a hub hasn't been archived, this property won't exist.

+The `archived` flag is global - it applies to the hub for all users, rather than being a personal setting different for each user.

+Tasks may not be individually archived.
+An "archived" task is a task that belongs to an archived hub.

+To archive a hub, `POST` to it with `{"archived" : true}`.
+To restore a hub, unset any archived parameters and `POST` `{"archived" : false}` to it.